Healthy Recipes Blog

 Why is beef liver served with onions?

-Many recipes use barely-cooked onions, preserving their sharpness.
+The onions balance out the strong flavor of the liver.
+Many recipes use barely cooked onions, preserving their sharpness.
 But since I use young livers and cook them minimally, they are tender and sweet.
-So I like to cook the onions until they too are caramelized and sweet.
+So I like to cook the onions until they, too, are golden brown and sweet.

 How can I make liver taste good?